mareyna356/IoT-Course-M2M-assignment/README.md

 - A mobile phone with the [MQTT Dash](https://play.google.com/store/apps/details?id=net.routix.mqttdash) app installed.
 Using the app, the mobile phone subscribes to the broker to receive the readings from all the aforementioned sensors (the KY-013, the KY-037 and both axes of the KY-023).

 ## My contributions
-I was in charge of designing and building the circuit for the BeagleBone Black and KY-013.
+I was in charge of designing and building the circuit for the BeagleBone Black and the KY-013.
 The BeagleBone is powered by a Mini-B USB cable connected to a wall outlet and is connected to the internet through an Ethernet cable.
 The diagram I drew for the BeagleBone and KY-013 circuit can be seen below:
 ![BeagleBone Black and KY-013 circuit diagram](https://github.com/mareyna356/IoT-Course-M2M-assignment/assets/116867368/8b300e2b-8f2b-47da-9f64-5a56318c4cea)

 The KY-013 is powered by the BeagleBone's 5V output from its SYS 5V pin (pin 7).
 The KY-013's signal pin is connected to the BeagleBone's AIN3 pin (pin 38) through a voltage divider that lowers the KY-013's maximum reading from 5V to 1.563V.
 The voltage divider, made up of a 1kΩ resistor and a 2.2kΩ resistor, is necessary to not damage the BeagleBone's analog pin, which can only take voltages of up to 1.8V.
 Finally, the KY-013's negative pin is connected to the BeagleBone's DGND pin (pin 1).
 The completed circuit can be seen below: